• About us

 Paper D - Infringement

 You may register to write one, two, three or all four papers at a time.
-There is a strict deadline to register for the examination.
-Each paper is four-hours long and is written by hand.
 In order to pass the examination, you must receive a minimum score of 50 out of 100 on each paper, with a minimum aggregate of 240.
 You may carry forward scores greater than 60 out of 100 to subsequent years until all papers have been passed.

 Step Five: Register as a Patent Agent

 The following steps to become a trademark agent are not the official rules.
-If you are interested in becoming a trademark agent, you must consult the information provided by the Canadian Intellectual Property Office (CIPO), especially regarding the strict deadlines for the exams.
+If you are interested in becoming a trademark agent, you must consult the information provided by the College of Patent Agents and Trademark Agents.

 Step One: Verify that you meet the prerequisites

-If you are a resident of Canada and have worked for at least 24 months in the area of Canadian trademark law and practice, including preparing and prosecuting trademark applications, you will be eligible to take the Trademark Agent Qualifying Examination.
+If you are a resident of Canada, meet the good character, fitness to practise, and language proficiency requirements, and have worked for at least 24 months in the area of Canadian trademark law and practice, including preparing and prosecuting trademark applications, under the supervision of an approved registered Trademark Agent or an approved representative of the Trademarks Office, you will be eligible to take the Trademark Agent Qualifying Examination.
+Individuals with experience that does not meet these requirements are encouraged to contact the College to discussion their situation as soon as possible.

 Step Two: Prepare for the Examination

-Consult past trademark agent exams on the CIPO website by clicking here.
+Consult past trademark agent exams by clicking here.

 Step Three: Register for the Examination